REACH Initiative

 This data is by request only

 The Humanitarian Situation Monitoring (HSM) is a quarterly community-level multi-sectoral needs assessment.
 It builds upon the previously implemented Hard-to-Reach assessment and expanded its geographic coverage to encompass the entire country in early 2022, due to the shift in context.
 HSM aims to collect and then triangulate information regarding service provision, sectoral needs, and vulnerabilities in Afghan communities regularly, in order to support geographical and sectoral prioritizations, particularly in light of the rapidly evolving context in Afghanistan.
-This round of HSM also seeks to complement the annual household-level 2023 Whole of Afghanistan Assessment, which assesses the multi-sectoral and sectoral needs of target populations in the Humanitarian Needs and Response Plan (HNRP), by filling in information gaps and enhancing response capacity for district-level prioritization.
+HSM round eight also seeks to complement the annual household-level Whole of Afghanistan Assessment (WoAA) 2024, which assesses the multi-sectoral and sectoral needs of target populations in the Humanitarian Needs and Response Plan (HNRP), by filling in information gaps and enhancing response capacity for district-level prioritisation.

 This data is by request only